Davidvandijcke/gdp2026/README.md

 ### Welcome!
 Leave your message below.

 DVD was here.

 ### Hello!
-Hope you all are doing well!! and good luck (J.A)
+Hope you all are doing well!!
+(J.A)